wilsonrljr/sysidentpy/docs/book/10 - Case Studies.md

 ## Wiener-Hammerstein

-The description content primarily derives from the [benchmark website]([Nonlinear Benchmark](https://www.nonlinearbenchmark.org/benchmarks)) and [associated paper]([Wiener-Hammerstein benchmark with process noise (dataset) (4tu.nl)](https://data.4tu.nl/articles/_/12952124)).
+The description content primarily derives from the [benchmark website - Nonlinear Benchmark](https://www.nonlinearbenchmark.org/benchmarks) and [associated paper - Wiener-Hammerstein benchmark with process noise](https://data.4tu.nl/articles/_/12952124).
 For a detailed description, readers are referred to the linked references.

 > The nonlinear benchmark website stands as a significant contribution to the system identification and machine learning community.
 The users are encouraged to explore all the papers referenced on the site.